Nesper94/Metabiome/documentation/source/tutorial.rst

 ----------------

-In order to assess the quality of the assemblies performed in the previous step, we are going to use MetaQUAST.
+In order to assess the quality of the assemblies performed in the previous step, we are going to use `MetaQUAST <http://quast.sourceforge.net/metaquast>`_.
 The minimal input for MetaQUAST is a folder with contigs in FASTA format, then MetaQUAST will search and download reference sequences for you.
 However, in this tutorial we will use the Metabiome's ``-opts`` flag (See :ref:`opts-flag`) in order to give MetaQUAST a reference sequence to compare our contigs.
-As BeAn 58058 virus was one of the most abundant virus in our samples, we will use its genome:
+As BeAn 58058 virus was one of the most abundant virus in our samples, we will use its
+genome:

 .. code-block:: bash